-Together with colleagues across campus — including those in Enrollment Management and Student Success and throughout UT’s colleges, schools, and units — Student Success Initiatives leverages its use of predictive analytics to identify incoming students who can benefit from scholarship funds, co-enrollment opportunities, academic support programs, peer mentoring programs, and more.
+Together with colleagues across campus, Undergraduate Equity and Excellence leverages its use of predictive analytics to identify incoming students who can benefit from scholarship funds, co-enrollment opportunities, academic support programs, peer mentoring programs and more.

 Every incoming Longhorn is invited to be part of a 360 Connection — a group of approximately 20 first-year students who meet weekly to discuss their college experiences.